eClass and Canvas Support

 • Douglas has submitted an assignment that has not yet been graded.

-In larger courses, you will need to scroll vertically through the list to see the grading status of each student's submission but applying filters will make the task easier.
+In larger courses, you will need to scroll vertically through the list to see the grading status of each student's submission, but applying filters will make the task easier.

 (0 vote(s))